emmetio/emmet-docs/src/documents/abbreviations/syntax/index.html.md

 ### Climb-up: `^`

-With `>` operator you’re descending down the generated tree and positions of all sibling elements will be resolved agains the most deepest element:
+With `>` operator you’re descending down the generated tree and positions of all sibling elements will be resolved against the most deepest element:

 	div+div>p>span+em